kazcare/cheesy-cheese/README.md

 <img src="assets/images/footer.png">

 ### Feedback Page

     Feedback page was designed to get cusotmer login and their feedback about the website, get the new ideas from the target audience.
+    It validates user's input.
+User's email address, username and password are required fields form instruct user to input all those fields before it can be submitted.
+Moreover, I validates the proper email syntax and incripts the password content.

 <img src="assets/images/feedback.png">

 ## Features Left to Implement